-When you have an airfield lighting or system control system problem, it is our goal to support airfield maintenance staff as quickly as possible.
-To support this effort, prior to calling, please ensure the following:
+When you have an airfield lighting or system control system problem, prior to calling, please ensure the following:

 - Review the product's manual and troubleshooting guide. - Be located with the product ready to troubleshoot. - Have all necessary information available: airport code/company name, customer id number, contact phone number/email address, product/part number. - Have a True RMS meter available and any other necessary tools.